Aesi Multiprecision

 Aesi<128> amp = 1562144106091796071UL;

-printf("Were in kernel thread and number is %lu\n", amp.integralCast<unsigned long>());
+printf("Value in kernel thread: %lu\n", amp.integralCast<unsigned long>());

 }